meysubb/meysubb.github.io/_posts/2017-12-27-tune_CFB-models.md

     frameborder="0">
 </iframe>

+The best model was found with a minimum of 5 rows in each split.
+Playing with this parameter allows us to control potential over-fitting by isolating some splits down to exactly one row.

+The best random forest model was selected with sampling 12 variables `mtry`, either 500 or 700 trees per forest `ntree`, and 5 rows per split `min_rows`.
+The accuracy here is about **81.4%**.
+So from the 193 games in the testing set, it misclassify wins for 36 games.
+Not too shabby.

+While Random Forests are pretty good, I've heard even greater things about gradient boosting trees, let's check that out next!

 ### XGBoost (XGB)

 Simiarly for XGBoost, a grid-search approach was taken to identify the optimal `learn_rate`, `max depth`, and `booster`.
 Note for classification models, only gbtree and dart are valid booster functions.